 - Prizes and awards for services performed by a nonemployee

-- Other forms of compensation for services performed for your trade or business by an individual who is not your employee
+- Other forms of compensation for services performed for your trade or business by an individual who isn't your employee

 What details do I need to know about the 1099-NEC form update?

-Self-employed individuals should not see personal payments made to them during the year on the new form.
+Self-employed individuals shouldn't see personal payments made to them during the year on the new form.
 Instead, your form should only report payments made as compensation related to the company’s trade or business.

-- The nonemployee compensation reported in Box 1 of Form 1099-NEC is generally reported as self-employment income and likely subject self-employment tax.
+- The nonemployee compensation reported in Box 1 of Form 1099-NEC is generally reported as self-employment income and is usually subject to self-employment tax.

-- Payments to individuals that are not reportable on the 1099-NEC form, would typically be reported on Form 1099-MISC.
+- Payments from your trade or business to individuals that aren't reportable on the 1099-NEC form, would typically be reported on Form 1099-MISC.